SparseDFF: Sparse-View Feature Distillation for One-Shot Dexterous Manipulation: Introduction

-After integrating the partial point clouds from all views with refined features, we employ a point pruning mechanism to further enhance local feature continuity.
-Subsequently, we propagate the point features throughout the 3D space to formulate a continuous field.
-The resulting feature fields establish dense correspondences between varying scenes, allowing the definition of an energy function on the end-effector pose between the source demonstration and target manipulation.
-This enables the learning of dexterous manipulations from one-shot demonstrations, adaptable to novel scenes with variations in object poses, deformations, scene contexts, or even different object categories.
-We validate our method by real-world experiments involving a dexterous hand interacting with both rigid and deformable objects, showcasing robust generalization across diverse objects and scene contexts.
+More specifically, we project image features onto a 3D point cloud, facilitating their propagation across 3D space to form a dense feature field.
+At the heart of \method{} lies a lightweight feature refinement network trained only based on a single demonstration, optimized using a contrastive loss between pairwise views.
+Furthermore, we introduce a point-pruning strategy to improve feature continuity within each local area.
+The resultant feature fields create dense correspondences across varying scenes, enabling the establishment of an energy function on the end-effector pose from the original demonstration to the target manipulation.
+This approach allows for the one-shot learning of dexterous manipulations, adaptable to new scenes with variations in object poses, deformations, scene settings, or even differing object categories.
+Our methodology is validated through real-world experiments with a dexterous hand interacting with both rigid and deformable objects, exhibiting strong generalizations across various objects and scene settings.

-To summarize, our contributions are threefold: (i) We propose a novel framework for \textbf{one-shot learning} of dexterous manipulations, utilizing semantic scene understandings distilled into 3D feature fields. (ii) We develop an efficient methodology for extracting \textbf{view-consistent 3D features} from 2D image models, incorporating a lightweight feature refinement network and a point pruning mechanism.
-This enables the direct application of our network to novel scenes to predict consistent features without any modifications or fine-tuning. (iii) Extensive real-world experiments with a dexterous hand validate our method, demonstrating robustness and superior \textbf{generalization} capabilities in diverse scenarios.
+To summarize, our contributions are threefold: \begin{itemize}[leftmargin=*,noitemsep,nolistsep,topsep=-6pt] \item We introduce a novel framework for \textbf{one-shot learning} of dexterous manipulations, leveraging semantic scene understanding distilled into 3D feature fields. \item We devise an efficient method for deriving \textbf{view-consistent 3D features} from 2D image models, incorporating a lightweight feature refinement network and a point pruning mechanism.
+This facilitates the application of our network to new scenes, predicting consistent features \textit{without} requiring any adjustments or fine-tuning. \item Our \textbf{real-world} experiments with a dexterous hand affirm our method's effectiveness, demonstrating its robustness and superior \textbf{generalization} ability in varied scenarios. \end{itemize}